hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 - plug in the USB3 hub(s) into the USB3 slots in the Pi, but leave all disks powered off
 - plug the external USB3 disks into the USB3 hubs, but leave all disks powered off

-That's the hardware prepared and plugged in.
+That's the hardware prepared and plugged in ... and still powered off.

 In the outline below, we'll assume only 3 USB3 disks.
 You can add more as you need, just keep an eye on the disk naming and folder structures in line with the model above.